litstack/docs/basics/page.md

 ## Introduction

-Pages are the fundamental part of package.
+Pages are a fundamental part of the package.
 They provide a convenient and yet powerfull way to configure pages for the Vue application in PHP.
 They can be used to integrate **Blade Views**, **Vue components** or ready-made components such as **charts** or form fields for models.